Considering Renting your home at Park Point?

 We understand and appreciate that some homeowners wish to rent their homes as a source of income.
 While this is generally fine, and most landlords find responsible tenants, it is also quite common for tenants to cause issues within the building.
 As they are not “owners” themselves, and have no real vested interest in the property like you the Homeowner.
 Tenants often forget important maintenance and can cause damage and noise issues which can upset and cost you and your Condo Corporation.
 There are many instances of renters, especially Air BnB landlords and user negatively affecting, even devaluing the building.

 Renting and tenants are not the responsibility of the Developer or Property Manager.
-As is standard, we communicate with Homeowners only.
+The developer does not facilitate rentals or rental requests.
+As is standard protocol, we communicate with Homeowners only.
 The Landlord/homeowner is fully responsible for the tenant communication and maintenance while tenanted all aspects of the rental process.

 Some Helpful Landlord Tips: